Gradual Domain Adaptation for Graph Learning: Graph Generation over FGW Metric

 Having established a tractable graph metric, we now generate intermediate graphs to bridge the source and target.
 Note that these "intermediate graphs" form a data pool from which "intermediate domains" will later be constructed.
 We propose to generate a sequence of $K-1$ intermediate graphs $\{\tilde\mu_k\}_{k=1}^{K-1}$ by computing the weighted Fr\'echet mean \cite{vayer2020} over the FGW metric on $\Omega_x \times \Omega_a$ (without $\Omega_y$ as $\mu_T$ is unlabeled).
 However, directly computing the Fr\'echet mean between the \emph{entire} source and target graphs is computationally expensive for large graphs.
 To improve efficiency and preserve knowledge, we introduce a partition-based, entropy-guided graph generation strategy, where each intermediate graph $\tilde\mu_k$ is generated as a combination of smaller subgraphs $\{\tilde\mu_{k_i}\}_i$.

 We first transform the source and target graphs into $P_S$ and $P_T$ partitions with METIS \cite{karypis1998fast}, an algorithm that minimizes edge cuts.
 The core idea is to generate each subgraph $\tilde\mu_{k_i}$ from a matched pair of source and target partitions, denoted by $\hat{\mu}^S_{m(P_t)}$ and $\hat{\mu}^T_{P_t}$, with indices $m(P_t) \in \{1, 2, ..., P_S\}$ and $P_t \in \{1, 2, ..., P_T\}$.
-The function $m(\cdot)$ represents an index matching between source and target partitions, which we aim to optimize to enhance knowledge preservation during graph generation.
+The function $m(\cdot)$ represents an index matching between source and target partitions, which we aim to optimize to enhance preservation of not only attributed structural similarity but also class semantics during our fast graph generation.

 We begin with a warm-up phase to obtain a preliminary matching $\dot{m}(\cdot)$.
 Let $m(\cdot)$ be a random matching, $n^S_{m(P_t)}$ and $n^T_{P_t}$ be the size of the partition pair, $Y_{m(P_t),c}^S \in \{0,1\}^{n^S_{m(P_t)}}$ be an indicator of source nodes belonging to class $c\in \{-1,1\}$, and $\pi^*(m(P_t),P_t) \in [0,1]^{n^S_{m(P_t)} \times n^T_{P_t}}$ be the normalized FGW optimal coupling on $\Omega_x \times \Omega_a$ between the partition pair.
 Then, for each $P_t \in \{1, 2, ..., P_T\}$, we compute the following: